 SHORT % OF FLOAT is greater than or equal to VALUE 10

 SHARES SHORT is greater than or equal to ANALYTIC SHORT PRIOR MONTH

 This scan will help you find stocks that may be potential candidates for short squeezes.
 This doesn’t guarantee that a short squeeze is occurring.
 Our goal is to build a watch list of these types of stocks so we can have them on our radars in case they start making moves.

 A short squeeze setup typically requires a catalyst of some kind to turn into a short squeeze in action.
 Remember, as long as the stock is continuing to trend downward or flat, it’s possible that the short sellers were right about the negative price trajectory and that no squeeze will develop.

-You can also scan for short squeezes that are underway by adding a price % Change filter to your scan.
 Short squeezes typically result in large price movements, so you can couple your short squeeze scan with an intraday price rise greater than 5% or more.
 You may need to adjust your short shares cutoffs, since a squeeze will shed short shares once it is underway.
 Make sure when chasing an active squeeze that you don’t buy in near the end of the squeeze, after which prices may fall as demand slumps.